Vietnamese Americans: Population and distribution

-As of 2023, nearly 2.4 million Vietnamese Americans lived in the United States, according to the U.S. Census Bureau, with approximately 60% being immigrants ("foreign-born") and 40% born in the U.S.
+As of 2023, nearly 2.4 million Vietnamese Americans lived in the United States, according to the U.S. Census Bureau, with approximately 60% being immigrants ("foreign-born") and 40% born in the U.S. The number includes the majority Viet people as well as other ethnic groups such as the Montagnard, Muong, Thái, Cham, and Hoa Chinese.

 Vietnamese Americans have the highest naturalization rate among all immigrant groups.
 By 2023, 78% of eligible Vietnamese immigrants in the United States had become U.S. citizens, surpassing the 53% naturalization rate of the overall foreign-born population.
 In fiscal year 2024, Vietnam ranked among the top five countries of origin for new U.S. citizens, accounting for 4.1% of all naturalizations.

 Geographically, Vietnamese Americans are predominantly concentrated in California (38%), Texas (14%), and Washington State (5%).
 Florida, Virginia, Georgia, and Massachusetts each accounted for about 3% to 4% of the Vietnamese American population.
 Major hubs include Orange, Santa Clara, and Los Angeles counties in California, and Harris County in Texas, together making up 31% of Vietnamese immigrants in the U.S.

 The largest and oldest Vietnamese-American enclave in the United States, Little Saigon, is located in Westminster and Garden Grove.
 According to the 2023 United States Census American Community Survey (ACS), Vietnamese Americans account for 43.8% and 32.6% of the population, respectively.